kavia-common/zoo-monitoring-dashboard-40625-40647/zoo_monitoring_dashboard_frontend/README.md

 This frontend implements the UI for the Zoo Monitoring Dashboard with the Ocean Professional theme.

-## Pages and Routes
+## Pages and Routes (VizAi flow)

+- /register — Registration (VizAi brand).
+On success → /login
-- /login — Login Page (email, password, role, remember me; navigates to /animals)
+- /login — Login Page (VizAi brand).
+On success sets auth and → /species
-- /animals — Animal Selection (Giant Anteater active; others disabled "Coming Soon")
+- /species — Animal Species Selection (no navbar; selecting Giant Anteater sets gate and → /dashboard/giant-anteater)
-- /dashboard/giant-anteater — Giant Anteater Dashboard (header card, behavior charts, 24h heatmap; clicks route to /timeline with filters)
+- /dashboard/giant-anteater — Species Dashboard (header card; behavior charts; heatmap; clicking charts → /timeline with filters)
-- /timeline — Timeline with filter panel and clickable events launching video modal
+- /timeline — Timeline with left filter panel; clickable events open video modal with metadata
 - /reports — Report builder and export actions
 - /chat — Simple chat interface with action buttons
 - /analytics — Analytics dashboard with smart filters and data table

-A shared NavigationBar appears on all routes except /login.
+Top Navigation is gated and visible only after a species has been selected.
+The floating VizAi Chat Bot button appears on all pages except login/register.

 ## Theme